 The solution to achieve full transparency

-Technology offers solutions that give undisputed supply chain transparency and control.
+Technology innovations can now give undisputed supply chain transparency and control.
 This is where Segura can help.
-Our software enables retailers to map their entire supply network.
-With this level of visibility, retailers are able to ensure that only audited suppliers are used, mitigating the risk of unauthorised subcontracting.
-This gives them better control over quality and brand protection.
-Full rebate can be gained if a robust, trackable system is in place, and the retailer can confidently inform the supplier about what they are owed rather than having to calculate an estimate based on invoices raised.
-With increased transparency over the supply chain, Segura tracks the volumes for you, removing the need for manual calculations and giving you all the information as a clear report format.
+Our software solution enables retailers to map their entire supply chain.
+With this level of visibility, retailers can ensure that only audited suppliers are used providing control over quality and brand protection.
+With increased transparency over the supply chain, Segura tracks the volumes for you, removing the need for manual rebate calculations and giving you all the information as a clear report format.

-As our platform enables retailers to map their entire supplier network, once supplier factories are pinned down to specific locations, effective audits can be carried out, monitored and managed in one consolidated system, leaving brands and retailers assured that their compliance budget is also money well spent.
+Once the supply chain is mapped and supplier factories are pinned down to specific locations, effective audits can be carried out, monitored and managed in one consolidated system, leaving brands and retailers with the assurance that their compliance budget is also money well spent.